 Finally, the SHCC developed specific criteria for choosing the demonstration project service areas.
 Table 6D (2010 SMFP) reads, "At least one county in each of the groups of counties has a current population greater than or equal to 200,000 and more than 50 total ambulatory/shared operating rooms and at least [one] separately licensed Ambulatory Surgery Center."
-The SHCC's reasoning was, "locating facilities in high population areas with a large number of operating rooms and existing ambulatory surgery providers prevents the facilities from harming hospitals in rural areas, which need revenue from surgical services to offset losses from other necessary services such as emergency department services".
+The SHCC's reasoning was that, "locating facilities in high population areas with a large number of operating rooms and existing ambulatory surgery providers prevents the facilities from harming hospitals in rural areas, which need revenue from surgical services to offset losses from other necessary services such as emergency department services."
 Buncombe County meets the population requirement and does have at least one separately licensed ASC.
-However, the service area has a total inventory of 45 ambulatory and shared operating rooms, two which are excluded from the methodology in projecting operating room need due to underutilization.
-Hence, the service area does not meet the established criteria of having greater than 50 ambulatory/shared operating rooms.
+However, the service area has a total inventory of 43 ambulatory and shared operating rooms.
+Hence, the service area does not meet the established criterion of having greater than 50 ambulatory/shared operating rooms.